North Carolina Home Insurance: Coastal vs Inland Coverage & Costs

 How has Hurricane Helene affected home insurance in NC?

 Hurricane Helene's 2024 destruction accelerated rate increases and insurer retreats across North Carolina.
-Approved statewide rate hikes of 7.5% were applied in June 2025 and are scheduled again for June 2026, with coastal counties seeing increases as high as 16%.
-Nationwide dropped approximately 10,000 coastal policies in 2024, and about 25% of Helene-related claims were closed without payment — often because standard policies excluded flood damage.
-The NC Rate Bureau had originally requested a 42% average increase before the commissioner negotiated it down.
+Approved statewide rate hikes of 7.5% took effect in June 2025 and June 2026 (about 15% cumulative), with coastal counties seeing increases as high as 16%.
+More than 25% of Helene claims were closed without payment, largely because standard policies excluded flood damage, and fewer than 1% of western NC homes had flood coverage.
+The NC Rate Bureau had originally requested a 42.2% increase before the commissioner negotiated it down, and no new homeowners increase can be filed before June 2027.

 Compare Home Insurance Plans in Ohio